apeterson91/bendr/README.md

 #### Code of Conduct

-Please note that `rndpp` is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
+Please note that `bendr` is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
 By contributing to this project, you agree to abide by its terms.

 ## How to cite this package